 Halva melts in your mouth and has a creamy, silky taste.
 Besides being delicious, they are so beautiful.
 We find halva shops mesmerizing.

 Hareeseh or Basboussa is an Arabic cake made with semolina, shredded coconut, cream, sugar, and yogurt.
 It is cooked until brown, soaked in syrup, and sprinkled with pistachio or almond.
 With those ingredients, how can things go wrong?
 It is a dense and humid sweet cake with a crunchy ending.

 It is served on a big plate cut into small slices.
 You can find this cake in shops dedicated to sweets, but it is usually cooked at home.

 Ma’amoul is a group of butter cookies made with semolina and has different filings: dates, figs, pistachio, walnuts, and almonds.
 Made in beautiful wooden molds, they come in different shapes: balls, domed, crescent forms, or flattened cookies.

 Traditionally they are eaten during the festivals of Eid or other special holidays and sold in specialty stores that display them in the most mesmerizing ways.
-It is always fascinating going to a sweet store and contemplating all the cookies – wishing to take them all.
+Going to a sweet store and contemplating all the cookies is always fascinating – wishing to take them all.